-In 2022, each Director who is not a salaried officer of the Corporation or any of its subsidiaries (a "Non-Executive Director") received compensation for serving on the Board consisting of a cash retainer and an annual equity retainer payable in deferred share units, as well as cash payments for serving as chair on a Board Committee, if applicable.
-In addition, upon his or her appointment, each Director is awarded a one-time deferred share unit grant of \$75,000 for serving on the Board.
-See "Election of the Board of Directors - Compensation of Directors - Deferred Share Units Plan" for a description of the deferred share unit plan adopted by the Corporation.
-The table below highlights the annual Director compensation structure for 2022.
-In August 2022, the DSU Plan was amended to allow Eligible Directors the right to elect to receive up to 100% of their annual retainer for service on the Board or Chair in either cash or DSUs.
+In 2024, each Director who is not a salaried officer of the Corporation or any of its subsidiaries (a "Non-Executive Director") received compensation for serving on the Board consisting of a cash retainer and an annual equity retainer payable in deferred share units, as well as cash payments for serving as chair on a Board Committee, if applicable.
+In addition, each new Director was awarded a one-time deferred share unit grant of \$75,000 or received an equivalent amount in cash for joining the Board.
+See "Election of the Board of Directors - Compensation of Directors - Deferred Share Unit Plan" for a description of the deferred share unit plan adopted by the Corporation.
+The table below highlights the annual Director compensation structure for 2024.

+DIRECTOR CHAIR

-ANNUAL BOARD COMPENSATION STRUCTURE DIRECTOR AMOUNT CHAIR AMOUNT Cash board retainer \$85,000 \$142,500 Equity board retainer (in the form of deferred share units) \$65,000 \$107,500 Total \$150,000 \$250,000
+ANNUAL BOARD COMPENSATION STRUCTURE AMOUNT AMOUNT

+Cash board retainer \$85,000 \$142,500

+Equity board retainer (in the form of deferred share units) (1) \$65,000 \$107,500

+Total \$150,000 \$250,000